VasilMG/Django-ExchangeLogisticsApp/README.md

 Stack used:
  - python
  - django - server side rendering
+ - django rest framework
  - bootstrap - carousel templates

+ This project has both - server side rendering and REST APIs.
+ All endpoints and methods are visible in the swagger url -- - http://127.0.0.1:8000/swagger-ui/

  In this app we have three common templates where the information for the logistics company is displayed.
  I have put some exemplary text in the templates in order for the app to start without creating a superuser.